Rathma Skeletal Mages Necromancer Skills and Runes

 In order to maintain this massive resource demand, you will devote three active skill choices to Essence upkeep.

-Your basic source of Essence will be a generator, and while theoretically all of them will do the job, we recommend Bone Spikes.
-It is safer with its longer range vs. Grim Scythe's melee, and is a single cast vs. Siphon Blood's channeling.
+Your basic source of Essence will be a generator, and while theoretically all of them will do the job, in Season 22 we recommend Grim Scythe due to its ability to spread curses for the extra damage multiplication of Trag'Oul's Corroded Fang, which is stored in the season-specific 4th Cube slot.
+Traditionally, this slot would be occupied by Bone Spikes; it is safer with its longer range vs. Grim Scythe's melee, and is a single cast vs. Siphon Blood's channeling.
 Add to that its highest base generation augmented even further by Reilena's Shadowhook, and it becomes a no-brainer.
-You have a significant freedom in your choice of runes; our default recommendation is the short stun of Sudden Impact for another proc of Krysbin's Sentence.
+You have a significant freedom in your choice of runes; our default recommendation is the short stun of Sudden Impact for another proc of Krysbin's Sentence (see this build's gear page for more information).

 The second source of Essence comes from consuming Corpses — a unique Necromancer resource that is generated largely through combat.
 You will be using Devour with the Cannibalize rune to double dip on bonuses — Health and Essence restoration.
 Note that due to the skill's lack of casting animation, you are free to spam as much as you need.
 While you can keep the rune on Devouring Aura for convenience, that is best left for the lazier, speed farming variation.